 Attica Locke

-Attica Locke is an American author known for her crime fiction novels, which often tackle issues of race, justice, and politics.
-She has received several awards for her work, including the Edgar Award, and has been shortlisted for the Orange Prize.
-Locke is also a writer and producer for television, having worked on shows like 'Empire' and 'Little Fires Everywhere'.
+Attica Locke is an American author and screenwriter known for her crime fiction novels.
+She has received several awards for her work, including the Edgar Award and the Harper Lee Prize for Legal Fiction.

 This list of books are ONLY the books that have been ranked on the lists that are aggregated on this site.
 This is not a comprehensive list of all books by this author.